View LINDA MCCUEN's Obituary on Boston.com and share memories

 McCUEN, Linda Age 79, of Peabody, formerly of Barnet, VT, passed away on February 12, 2020 in the loving arms of her daughter Candi while being comforted by her other daughter Robyn and her nurse and friend Ary.

-Linda, a loving mom and grandma and proud feminist and Democrat, was born in St. Johnsbury, VT, the daughter of Emily (Somers) Pike and Charles Daniel Pike and raised in Barnet, Vermont.
-She graduated in 1959 from St. Johnsbury Academy, VT where she played trumpet and tuba in the school band and played on the girls basketball team.
+Linda, a loving Mom and Grandma and proud feminist and Democrat, was born in St. Johnsbury, VT, the daughter of Emily (Somers) Pike and Charles Daniel Pike and raised in Barnet, VT.
+She graduated in 1959 from St. Johnsbury Academy, VT, where she played trumpet and tuba in the school band and played on the girls basketball team.
 She received a Bachelor's degree from UMASS Boston and an operating room technician certification from Essex Agricultural Institute.

 A phenomenal woman, Linda was strong, intelligent, beautiful, generous, fun, spirited, fiercely independent, and welcoming and accepting of people from all walks of life.
 She never turned away a stray cat in need of a meal or a friend in need of a family on Thanksgiving.
 Her children always knew that they were loved and she always made them feel safe even during the hardest times.
 No one has ever loved another person more than Linda loved her children and they loved her.
 She could make you feel better just by saying everything is going to be alright.